charlesmallah/professional-projects/README.md

 Optical sorting machines designed to operate at high-speed, and thus can sort faster than hand sorting.
 For a rice sorting machine in 2007, Basmati rice could be effectively sorted at 12 tonnes per hour depending on the required sort quality.

-At sortex I worked as an Image Processing Engineer, where we built algorithms, prototypes and always created our own tools (usually in MATLAB).
+At Sortex I worked as an Image Processing Engineer, where we built algorithms, prototypes and always created our own tools (usually in MATLAB).

 ### Feed Quality Measurement